 Remember that in a criminal trial, the burden of proof lies with the prosecution to prove beyond a reasonable doubt that you are guilty of a crime.
 If we can introduce doubt in the minds of the jury, we could be successful at diminishing or disproving their case against you.

 How a Sex Crimes Defense Attorney Can Help

 Whether you’ve been accused of, are under investigation for, or have been formally charged with a sex crime, our skilled sex crimes lawyers will be ready to help.

 The sex crime defense lawyers in N.J. at Clark, Clark & Noonan are former prosecutors.
 We have a thorough understanding of sex crime law and potential penalties.
 We possess the skills and experience to provide you with the most professional and aggressive defense if you are charged with sex crimes.

-Clark, Clark & Noonan LLC’s sex crime attorneys are proud to serve clients from across New Jersey, including Monmouth County, Ocean County, and Middlesex County.
+Clark, Clark & Noonan LLC’s sex crimes attorneys are proud to serve clients from across New Jersey, including Monmouth County, Ocean County, and Middlesex County.
 Call us any time of the day or night to schedule a free, confidential consultation.